adventure travel & photography

 Tours/Expeditions: List with all our scheduled tours and expeditions

 The Sadarghat Ship Terminal in Dhaka, Bangladesh is located in the southern part of the city, on the banks of the Buriganga River.
-This is one of the world largest river terminals, daily servicing more than 200 large and smaller vessels.
-According to some sources, about 50,000 people per day use its services.
+This is one of the world's largest river terminals, servicing more than 200 large and smaller vessels daily.
+According to some sources, around 50,000 people use its services each day.

-Hundreds of boats and launches arrive at and depart from Sadarghat facilitating communication mostly with the southern districts.
+Hundreds of boats and launches arrive at and depart from Sadarghat, facilitating communication mostly with the southern districts.
 Barges carrying cargoes also use Sadarghat as a point of landing and departure.
-Sadarghat also has a floating market for fruits and vegetables.
-The Sadarghat has a busy terminal for steamers that carry passengers to districts and regional cities such as Khulna.
-Many spots of Dhaka city are connected with Sadarghat by a road parallel to the river.
+Additionally, Sadarghat has a floating market for fruits and vegetables.
+The terminal is busy with steamers carrying passengers to districts and regional cities such as Khulna.
+Many spots of Dhaka city are connected to Sadarghat by a road running parallel to the river.